Off the Books: Background

 Its popularity landed it on two Beatnuts hits compilations: Beatnuts Forever and Classic Nuts, Vol. 1.
 It can additionally be found on the soundtracks of two films, 1998's Butter and 2001's Blazin, as well as Big Pun's 2001 album Endangered Species and various hip hop compilation albums.

-An "Off the Books" music video, which highlights the lavish lives lived by each rapper, also on the video, Angie Martinez & Fat Joe appeared together at the restaurant.
+An "Off the Books" music video, which highlights the lavish lives lived by each rapper, also on the video, Angie Martinez and Fat Joe appeared together at the restaurant.
 This video was directed by Chris Robinson.